dawushi97/roam-tabs/README.md

 ### Collaborator Tabs

 When enabled, this option allows collaborators to save their personal tab state to browser local storage.
 Their tab configuration will be restored after page refresh, providing a personalized experience while still respecting the initial tabs set by admins.

+# 🚨 Browser Compatibility Note
+A core feature of this application relies on the modern window.navigation API.

+✅ Supported Browsers: Chrome 102+, Edge 102+, Safari 16.4+, Opera 88+.

+⚠️ Important: Firefox does NOT support this API by default.
+Using Firefox may cause navigation or routing features to malfunction.
+For the best experience during development and production, we recommend using Chrome, Edge, or Safari (16.4+).